Prestige oil spill

 The oil spill polluted 2300 kilometers (1429 miles) of coastline and more than one thousand beaches on the Spanish, French and Portuguese coast, as well as causing great harm to the local fishing industry.
 The spill is the largest environmental disaster in the history of both Spain and Portugal.
 The amount of oil spilled was more than the Exxon Valdez incident and the toxicity was considered higher, because of the higher water temperatures.

 In 2007 the Southern District of New York dismissed a 2003 lawsuit by the Kingdom of Spain against the American Bureau of Shipping, the international classification society which had certified the Prestige as in compliance with rules and laws, because ABS was a "person" per the International Convention on Civil Liability for Oil Pollution Damage and exempt from direct liability for pollution damage.
 The 2012 trial of the Galicia regional High Court did not find the merchant shipping company, nor the insurer, the London P&I Club nor any Spanish government official, but only the captain of the ship guilty and gave him a nine-month suspended sentence for disobedience.
 In January 2016 the Spanish Supreme Court held the London P&I Club liable for damages up to the amount of its overall cover for the shipowner for pollution of $1 billion.
-On October 2023, the English High Court found the ruling incompatible to the arbitration terms of the insurance contract.
+In October 2023, the English High Court found the ruling incompatible to the arbitration terms of the insurance contract.